-Months ago, no one could have predicted the U.S. would go from a nationwide 3.5% unemployment rate in February to 30 million people claiming unemployment since March.
+Before the COVID-19 pandemic, no one could have predicted the U.S. would go from a nationwide 3.5% unemployment rate in February of 2020 to 30 million people claiming unemployment the very next month.
 Manufacturers certainly had gotten used to rising wages and talent wars, especially the fight to retain their most valuable people.

 Yet amid the COVID-19 pandemic, the reality of recruitment and retention struggles in manufacturing hasn’t changed too drastically.
 Manufacturing demand is still high, and manufacturers are still hiring.